Pieter Baas: Early life and career

-In 1975 Baas earned his PhD in wood anatomy, with a thesis entitled: "Comparative anatomy of Ilex, Nemopanthus, Sphenostemon, Phelline, and Oncotheca".
+In 1975 Baas earned his PhD in wood anatomy, with a thesis entitled: Comparative anatomy of Ilex, Nemopanthus, Sphenostemon, Phelline, and Oncotheca.
 In 1987 he became professor (Bijzonder hoogleraar, paid from non-university funds) of plant systematics at Leiden University.
-In 1991 he became a regular professor.
+In 1989 he was chairman of the organizing committee for the first Flora Malesiana Symposium.
+In 1991 he became a regular professor, succeeding Cornelis Kalkman.

 National Herbarium of the Netherlands

 In 1991 Baas became scientific-director of the Rijksherbarium.
-Baas was pressured to take over the position from his predecessor Cornelis Kalkman.
+Baas was pressured to take over the position from Cornelis Kalkman.
 Although content as a researcher and not very interested in directing and managing, Baas took up the position of director out of a sense of duty.

 Two years after starting as director, the Rijksherbarium was faced with a plan of the dean of the University Faculty of Mathematics and Natural Sciences to slash the budget by half, which would have forced Baas to fire all scientific staff.
 Baas informed Queen Beatrix of the Netherlands of the plan.
 Beatrix discussed the matter with the Minister of Education, Culture & Sciences, Jo Ritzen.
 Ritzen preferred to see the pieces of the collection returned to their countries of origin.
-A six-year struggle ensued, after which the Ministry set aside money for broad-value biological collections--Baas called this "his finest moment".
+A six-year struggle ensued, after which the Ministry set aside money for broad-value biological collections.
+Baas called this "his finest moment".

 The university board and the Royal Netherlands Academy of Arts and Sciences aided Baas in his wish to see the collection preserved and a special fund was established.
 In 1999 the National Herbarium of the Netherlands was formed from the collections of the herbariums of the universities of Leiden, Utrecht University and Wageningen.
 Ritzen subsequently denied the influence of Beatrix in the matter while Baas was convinced that Beatrix helped with the formation of the institute.
 Baas became director of the newly formed National Herbarium.

 During his term as director, Baas managed to improve digitalization efforts and nature conservancy projects at the institute.
 Furthermore, a start at DNA sequencing the collection was made.
 The National Herbarium also joined forces with the Naturalis Biodiversity Center, the Zoological Museum Amsterdam, and the Centraalbureau voor Schimmelcultures to become a biodiversity research centre.